Viking & American Cruise Lines Mississippi River Cruise Comparison (2026): An Expert Weighs In

 Would First-Time Cruisers Be Happy?

-Particularly for American-based travellers, a cruise on the Mighty Mississippi presents a fantastic river cruise experience that is close-to-home, loaded with history, and filled with fascinating destinations.
+Particularly for American-based travelers, a cruise on the Mighty Mississippi presents a fantastic river cruise experience that is close-to-home, loaded with history, and filled with fascinating destinations.

 International travelers, however, may grow weary of the homogenous nature of the cruise and the lack of diversity among guests.
-However, there is no better way to experience the heartland of the United States than by river cruise.
+That said, there is no better way to experience the heartland of the United States than by river cruise.

-Unlike a river cruise through Europe, a river cruise along the Mississippi is its own experience.
+Unlike a river cruise through Europe, a river cruise along the Mississippi is its own special experience.
 Go into it with an open mind and you are sure to find something to enjoy about the rich history and unique experiences that are present along this most storied of American waterways.
-Give the crew some grace; they do, for the most part, try their hardest to please.
-And American Cruise Lines and Viking both deploy stellar ships on these runs that are both comfortable and enjoyable to spend time aboard.
+And, give the crew some grace; they do, for the most part, try their hardest to please.
+Both American Cruise Lines and Viking deploy stellar ships on these runs that are very comfortable and enjoyable to spend time on.

 While there are some aspects of these journeys that may present uncomfortable realities, such as visits to the plantations where many Black people were formerly held as slaves to wealthy White landowners, I have enjoyed my experiences on the rivers of the U.S. and look forward to setting sail there again.